Abhinav-Khot/jlox/docs/functions.md

 ## `clock`

-Returns the time elapsed since the program started execution in milliseconds.
+Returns the time elapsed since the program started execution in seconds.